You can review and update your cookie setting by clicking "Manage cookies preferences". For more information about the cookies we use, please read our

 Select up to 2 electives from our Master of Legal Business programs, purpose-built to augment your professional skills in innovation, client relationship management, business strategy and leadership.

+Four intakes each year.
 View subjects on offer by intake.
-Outlines and learning objectives are also available.
 EFTSL for all subjects: 0.1250Read more

 How many subjects does it take to do your Masters?